GlenKPeterson/Paguro/README.md

     }
 }).toJavaUnmodArrayList();</code></pre>

-The focus of this project is on collection transformation, but general purpose functional tools are included to make that possible, such as "second-class" functions.  :-)

 The classes in the function package allow you to use the Java 8 functional interfaces (more or less) in java7.
 When you switch to Java 8, you only need to change the import statement and remove the _ from the apply_() methods.
 The apply_() methods are there because that's the simplest way to deal with checked exceptions in lambdas in Java 7.